collabnix/dockerlabs/play-with-kubernetes/istio/README.md

 # Initialize cluster master node

-Click on "Create New Instance" to open up new sandbox environment.
+Click on "Add New Instance" to open up new sandbox environment.

 ## Bootstrapping the Cluster Master Node

+Method-1: Execute the script ```bootstrap.sh``` directly to setup Master Node

+OR

+Method-2:

 Let us initialize cluster master node: